- Coastal Management Plan

 Biodiversity conservation across Queensland Government

-A number of Queensland Government agencies are implementing strategies, programs, projects and other activities that align with the goals of the Biodiversity Conservation Strategy.
+Queensland Government departments are implementing strategies, programs, projects and other activities that align with the goals of the Biodiversity Conservation Strategy.
 Some examples include:

 - Queensland Feral Pest Initiative – the Department of Agriculture and Fisheries (DAF) facilitates the allocation of funding to support cluster fencing arrangements, and other invasive plant, animal control and capacity building projects across Queensland.

-- Early warning surveillance program – DAF conducts pest inspections around Brisbane and other regional areas for exotic plant pests as part of a national program.
+- Early warning surveillance program – DAF's Biosecurtiy Queensland officers conduct pest inspections around Brisbane and other regional areas for exotic plant pests as part of a national program.

 - Queensland Sustainable Fisheries Strategy: 2017–2027 – DAF sets out their approach for fisheries reform in areas such as sustainable catch limits, impacts on non-target species, improved monitoring and research, and improved engagement.